dB-XIX/Current-Emerging-Trends-in-CS/README.md

 ## Project Overview

 ### Work Completed
 In this project, we worked on the TreasureHuntGame.ipynb file.
-While most of the code was provided, we were tasked with developing the **qtrain()** function, which is responsible for deep Q-learning training for the intelligent agent.
+I was tasked with developing the **qtrain()** function, which is responsible for deep Q-learning training for the intelligent agent.
 This involved implementing a robust training loop to enable the agent to learn and make optimal decisions within the game environment.

 ---